 Nonviolent Civil Disobedience/Direct Action Training

-We are offering conference attendees a Nonviolence Civil Disobedience/Direct Action Training, hosted by a team of talented trainers and focused around discussing, practicing and improving upon tactics and strategies for contemporary social movements.
-This is an entirely interactive training and requires active participation.
+We are offering conference attendees a Nonviolent Civil Disobedience/Direct Action Training, hosted by a team of talented trainers--Arnie Alpert and Joanne Sheehan (biographies below) of the American Friends Service Committee and the War Resisters League--and focused around discussing, practicing and improving upon tactics and strategies for contemporary social movements.
+Trainers will bring copies of the Handbook for Nonviolent Campaigns for purchase ($12).
+This is an entirely interactive training involving active participation.
+Participants should dress comfortably.

 - History and philosophy of nonviolence